We are continuously creating Frequently Asked Questions for the 2021-2022 school year. Please check back frequently for updates.

 - Carbon monoxide

-Q: What are the requirements to conduct virtual learning under HB 1232 (weather or other condition)?
+Q: What are the requirements for virtual learning because of weather or other conditions?

 Q. Is approval needed through NDDPI to use this flexibility?

-A. No. Districts must only create a school board approved policy if they are to conduct virtual learning because of weather or other condition for the 2021-2022 school year.
+A. No. Districts must only create a school board-approved policy to conduct virtual learning because of weather or other conditions for the 2021-2022 school year.

 For more information regarding virtual/distance learning, please contact Joe Kolosky at (701) 328-2755.